• Home

 Pre-qualification is an initial assessment of how much you can afford, based on self-reported financial information.
 Pre-approval is more comprehensive, involving a credit check and financial review by a lender to determine how much they’re willing to lend you.

 The standard down payment is 20% of the home’s purchase price, but many loan programs allow for lower down payments.
 However, a smaller down payment may require private mortgage insurance (PMI).
+A trusted local lender can walk you through the options and help determine what’s best for your situation.

-Closing costs are fees associated with finalizing a mortgage and can include loan origination fees, appraisal fees, title searches, title insurance, pro rated taxes and HOA fees, closing attorney fees, and in some cases, agent commissionsmore.
+Closing costs are fees associated with finalizing a mortgage and can include loan origination fees, appraisal fees, title searches, title insurance, pro rated taxes and HOA fees, closing attorney fees, and in some cases, agent commissions.
 Expect to pay between 2% and 5% of the home’s purchase price in closing costs.
 A trusted mortgage broker can tell you how much money you will need to bring to closing.

 Yes, a home inspection is crucial.
 It can reveal hidden problems with the home’s structure, systems, and components, potentially saving you from costly repairs down the line.